| |

 Morality in Criminal Justice (Wadsworth, 1995) and of various journal

-articles in the philosophy of perception, the philosophy of language, and
+articles in applied ethics, history of logic, the philosophy of perception, the philosophy of language, and

 the philosophy of mind.
 Dr. Close served on the Board of the American